adrianco10/openai_csv_reader/README.md

 # openai_csv_reader

 Conversational csv chatbot that can take a csv and then answer questions about it's data.
-Built using openai andlangchain
+Built using openai and langchain

 Credit to this tutorial for getting me started.
 I have altered the original code somewhat to use an agent.